mariyahendriksen/ecir23-object-centric-vs-scene-centric-CMR/README.md

 For evaluating X-VLM, we need to have access to the original images from [CUB-200 (CUB)](http://www.vision.caltech.edu/datasets/cub_200_2011/), [Amazon Berkley Objects (ABO)](https://amazon-berkeley-objects.s3.amazonaws.com/index.html), [Fashion200k](https://github.com/xthan/fashion-200k), [MS COCO](https://cocodataset.org), and [Flickr30k](https://shannon.cs.illinois.edu/DenotationGraph/).
 We cannot redistribute the images, therefore, we ask you to download the images yourself.
 The images should be added to the `X-VLM/image` directory, each dataset in its own subfolder folder.
-Overall the X-VLM folder should look as follows:
+Overall the X-VLM folder should organized as follows:

 ```angular2html
 X-VLM/